fuzzwise/fuzzwise/README.md

 │   └── README.md
 ```

-## Procedure to fuzz a the dataset using FuzzWise
+## Procedure to fuzz the dataset using FuzzWise

 1. Clone the official github repository for FuzzWise
 ```